-This is the first course in a series of four.
-Students who take this course will be involved in the Snow College Business Club and will have the opportunity of affiliating with Phi Beta Lambda (FBLA-PBL) and/or Collegiate DECA.
-This course will assist students in gaining the competitive edge through engagement in career exploration, leadership development, self-improvement, and volunteer programs.
-Students build their resumes, meet business leaders in the community and beyond, experience the rewards of community service, and enjoy unique travel opportunities -- all while networking with both peers and professionals.
-This course brings business and education together in a positive working relationship through innovative leadership development programs.
-Students may register for 1 or 2 credits.
+Students who take this course will be involved in the Snow College Business Club and will affiliate with national business student organizations Phi Beta Lambda (FBLA-PBL) and/or Collegiate DECA.
+Students develop valuable leadership skills, build their resumes, meet business leaders in the community and beyond, learn professional presentation strategies, experience the rewards of community service, and enjoy optional unique travel opportunities -- all while networking with both peers and professionals.
+This course is repeatable for credit.